t-wilkinson/zortex.nvim/doc/XP.md

 ### **Key System Mechanics**

 - **Area XP Bubbling (Inheritance):** This is a core feature of the Area system.
 When an Area gains XP, a large percentage of that XP (e.g., 75%) "bubbles up" and is also awarded to its designated `parentArea`.
 This process is recursive, ensuring that progress in a specific sub-skill contributes to the mastery of the broader domain.
-The line immediately below an objective's heading or project's heading is a space separated list of zortex-style linkes to an area node.

 - **System Integration (The 10% Rule):** The two systems are linked.
 When you complete a project, **10%** of the _total_ Project XP you earned from it is transferred as a bonus to its linked Area.
 This reinforces the idea that tactical execution (Projects) serves long-term strategy (Areas), without devaluing the primary method of Area growth (completing OKRs).